 The Registrar's Office will review the transcript to determine liberal arts equivalency and elective credits.

 Major course equivalency will be determined by the academic department, either by the department chair or undergraduate coordinator.
 It is advised that students keep course descriptions and syllabi, in case additional information is necessary to determine course equivalency.

 - Transfer credit is granted for comparable coursework completed at accredited two- and four-year institutions with a grade of "C" or better.

 - Students with junior or senior status who have not reached the 64-credit transfer limit may only request transfer credit for courses taken at a four-year, baccalaureate-degree granting institution.

-- Newly matriculating students may transfer in a maximum of 80 credits, with a maximum of 64 credits from a community college or two-year institution and a maximum of 32 exam-based credits (e.g., AP, IB, CLEP).
+- Newly matriculated transfer students may transfer in a maximum of 80 credits, with a maximum of 64 credits from a community college or two-year institution and a maximum of 32 exam-based credits (e.g., AP, IB, CLEP).

-- Once in attendance, students may transfer in a maximum of 64 credits, with a maximum 32 exam-based credits (e.g., AP, IB, CLEP).
+- Students for whom Emerson is their first college may transfer in a maximum of 64 credits, with a maximum of 32 exam-based credits (e.g., AP, IB, CLEP).

 - Quarter hour and trimester hour credits will be reduced to semester hour credits.

 Current students who wish to complete external coursework for transfer into Emerson are strongly advised to submit potential courses for pre-approval via eCommon, on the Student Services tab in the Registration Tools menu.